tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 </div>

+### Overview

+The zk-SNARK end-to-end journey is to create a function or a protocol that takes the proof, given by the Prover, and checks its veracity [[4]].
+In a ZK-SNARK proof, a computation is verified step by step [[5]].
+To do so, the computation is first turned into an arithmetic circuit, then each of its wires is assigned a value that results from feeding specific inputs to the circuit.
+Each computing node of the arithmetic circuit (called a “gate” in analogy to the nomenclature of electronic circuits) is transformed into a constraint, that verifies the output wire has the value it should have for the values assigned to the input wires.
+This process involves transforming statements or computational problems into various formats on which a zkSNARK proof can be performed.
+Eran Tomer in [[3]] gives the following 5-step process of achieving a zkSNARK,

+`Computational Problem  —>  Arithmetic Circuit  —>  R1CS  —>  QAP  —>  Linear PCP  —>  zk-SNARK`

 ### Summary

 "_Quadratic Arithmetic Programs_" by Vitalik Buterin, 2016-12-12

-In this [post](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649?source=post_page-----f6d558cea649----------------------) Vitalik Buterin explains how zkSNARKs work by use of an example, focusing on first three steps of Eran Tomer's 5-step process given above.
+In [this post](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649?source=post_page-----f6d558cea649----------------------) Vitalik Buterin explains how zk-SNARKs work by use of an example, focusing on first three steps of Eran Tomer's 5-step process given above.
 He explains how a computational problem can be written as an arithmetic circuit, converted into an rank-1 constraint system or R1CS, and ultimately transforming the R1CS into a quadratic arithmetic program.
 Vitalik's blogpost can be found [here](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649).

-## Adding Zero-knowledge to SNARKs

-### Explaining SNARKs Series: Part I to Part VII
+## Explaining SNARKs Series: Part I to Part VII

-The explanation of zkSNARKs given by Vitalik Buterin above, and similar explanations by _Alex Pinto_ in [[4]] and [[5]] though excellent in elucidating the R1CS and the QAP concepts, do not explain how zero-knowledge is achieved in zkSNARKs.
-For a step-by-step and mathematical explanation of how zero-knowledge is achieved in zk-SNARKs, as used in Zcash, see the _Explaining SNARKs 7-part series_ by Ariel Gabizon [[7]].

 <div>
   <p style="float: left;">